Vishal-V/100-Days-of-ML-Code/README.md

 - Working on car/object detection

 ### Day 74 (21-11-18) Finished the YOLOv2 implementation
+- Part of the YOLO paper released on June 12th 2015 but without the K-Means clustering for drawing the bounding boxes
+- Learnt about implementing non-max suppression and IoU for filtering probabilistic results

 ### Day 75 (22-11-18) Working on Faster CNNs implementation